flashbackzoo/notes-measuring-ux/README.md

 #### Range

 Distance between minimum and maximum values.
-Useful for decting outliers in a data set e.g. completion times.
-Also for sanity checking a data set e.g. The range is supposed to be 1 - 5, are there any 7's?
+Useful for decting outliers in a data set which may skew your [mean](#mean).
+Range is also useful for sanity checking a data set.
+For example - the range is supposed to be 1 - 5, are there any 7's?

 #### Variance